devfaoed/SHOPTIFY/README.md

 1. Fork this repository.

-2. Clone your forked copy of the project. git clone https://github.com/YourGithubUsername/SHOPTIFY.git
+2. Clone your forked copy of the project: <br>
+    git clone https://github.com/YourGithubUsername/SHOPTIFY.git

-3. Navigate to the project directory. cd SHOPTIFY
+3. Navigate to the project directory: <br>
+    cd SHOPTIFY

-4. Create a new branch:
+4. Create a new branch: <br>
      git checkout -b YourBranchName

-5. Make changes in source code.
+5. Make changes in source code: <br>

-6. Stage your changes and commit git add . git commit -m "<your_commit_message>"
+6. Stage your changes and commit: <br>
+    git add . <br>
+    git commit -m "<your_commit_message>"

-7. Push your local commits to the remote repo. git push origin YourBranchName
+7. Push your local commits to the remote repo: <br>
+    git push origin YourBranchName

 8. Create a PR

 9. If someone will contribute to this repository, then those modifications will not be reflected in your local # repository.
 For correcting that:

-10. Setup a reference(remote) to the original repository to obtain all the changes from the remote. git remote add upstream https://github.com/devfaoed/SHOPTIFY.git
+10. Setup a reference(remote) to the original repository to obtain all the changes from the remote: <br>
+    git remote add upstream https://github.com/devfaoed/SHOPTIFY.git

-11. Check the remotes for this repository. git remote -v
+11. Check the remotes for this repository : <br>
+    git remote -v

-12. Fetching from the remote repository will bring in its branches and their relevant commits. git fetch upstream
+12. Fetching from the remote repository will bring in its branches and their relevant commits: <br>
+    git fetch upstream

-13. Make sure that you're on your master branch. git checkout main
+13. Make sure that you're on your master branch: <br>
+    git checkout main

 14. Now that we have downloaded the upstream repository, we want to integrate its modifications into our local branch.
-This will bring that branch into sync with the source, without losing our local modifications. git merge upstream/main
+This will bring that branch into sync with the source, without losing our local modifications :git merge upstream/main